benders5e/benders5e/earthbender.md

 | Rock (igneous)    | ~180 lbs             | 17 |
 </div>

+As an earthbender, when your hands and feet are covered in rock, you gain a climbing speed equal to your ground speed.

 ### Bending Attack
 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.